TriPeaks Solitaire Game

 Why Online Solitaire is so Addicting

 You have probably spent hours playing solitaire on your computer.
 A long time ago, before the invention of the microprocessor, people played solitaire with real cards.
-The game has been around for more than 200 years.
+The card game has been around for more than 200 years.
 Though solitaire always had its followers, the necessity of shuffling the deck after every hand could make the game a real drag and certainly a non-optimal entertainment for anyone with access to books, the radio, or any form of human contact.
 According to Slate.com the shuffling problem eventually brought solitaire to the digital world and to its present glory.
 In late 70s computers started to get personal and the solitaire games started to take off.
 Along with shuffling the cards automatically, the computer program kept track of players' statistics.
 FreeCell caught fire in the early days of networked computing, Alfille says, because it was easy to figure out how to play.
 In those days, computers were new and intimidating; solitaire was a reassuring presence.
 The cards game has also maintained a strong foothold in the modern-day cubicle.
 Despite the easy availability of other cheap amusements, five minutes of dragging cards around on the screen remains a speedy route to mental health and a mild form of workplace disobedience.